 - Not many planning features, such as budgeting tools

-Intelligencebank can be categorized into three main components: DAM, BrandHub Portal, and MRM software.
+Intelligencebank can be categorized into three main components: DAM, BrandHub Portal, and MRM solution.
 With DAM, users can store, manage, and distribute digital assets, while the BrandHub Portal increases brand consistency via custom-made brand guideline pages and workflow approvals.
 The marketing operations software of Intelligencebank allows users to manage budgets, briefs, content, and schedules and helps distribute finished content to multiple outlets.

 - Modular software approach